Saint Joan (play): Criticism

 After the British premiere the journalist J. M. Robertson reacted to the play by arguing that it was highly inaccurate, especially in its depiction of medieval society.
 The Stage commented that Shaw:

 The Times, despite rating the play as "one of Mr Shaw's finest achievements", thought it "a nuisance that he is so obsessed with the present moment as to drag it into every period, however remote, that he dramatizes".

 The critic Herman Klein suggested that the play should be turned into an opera, especially if Edward Elgar could be induced to write the music.
-Frederick S. Boas compared the different treatments of Joan in dramas by Shakespeare, Schiller, and Shaw.
+Frederick S. Boas compared the different treatments of Joan in dramas by Shakespeare (Henry VI, Part 1), Schiller (The Maid of Orleans), and Shaw.

 T. S. Eliot, discussing the play after its premiere in London in 1924, wrote that although Saint Joan was not the masterpiece that some claimed it to be, the play "seems to illustrate Mr. Shaw's mind more clearly than anything he has written before".
 And although he credited Shaw with providing an "intellectual stimulant" and "dramatic delight", he took issue with his portrayal of the heroine: "his Joan of Arc is perhaps the greatest sacrilege of all Joans: for instead of the saint or the strumpet of the legends to which he objects, he has turned her into a great middle-class reformer, and her place is a little higher than Mrs. Pankhurst" (the militant leader of the British suffragettes).

 More general interpretation of Joan's character is to describe her as a rebel against general institutional authority, such as that of the Catholic Church and the feudal system.
 Recent comments have noted her particularly strong form of religious belief and how it borders on religious fanaticism.